Optimal control related to weak solutions of a chemotaxis-consumption model: Abstract

 \section{Abstract}

 In the present work we investigate an optimal control problem related to the following chemotaxis-consumption model in a bounded domain $\Omega\subset \mathbb{R}^3$:

-with $s \geq 1$, endowed with isolated boundary conditions and initial conditions for $(u,v)$, $u$ being the cell density, $v$ the chemical concentration and $f$ the bilinear control acting in a subdomain $\Omega_c \subset \Omega$.
-The main novelty of this work is to consider only weak solutions satisfying an energy inequality.
-We prove the existence of such type of weak solutions and the existence of optimal control subject to bounded controls.
-Finally, we discuss the relation between the considered control problem and two other related ones that might be of interest.
+with $s \geq 1$, endowed with isolated boundary conditions and initial conditions for $(u,v)$, being $u$ the cell density, $v$ the chemical concentration and $f$ the control acting in the $v$-equation through the bilinear term $f \,v\, 1_{\Omega_c}$, in a subdomain $\Omega_c \subset \Omega$.
+We address the existence of optimal control restricted to a weak solution setting, where, in particular, uniqueness of state $(u,v)$ given a control $f$ is not clear.
+Then by considering weak solutions satisfying an adequate energy inequality, we prove the existence of optimal control subject to uniformly bounded controls.
+Finally, we discuss the relation between the considered control problem and two other related ones, where the existence of optimal solution can not be proved.